kchohanaza/Quiz-Game/README.md

 - The site was deployed to GitHub pages.

-The live link can be found here - [!INCLUDE LINK!]
+The live link can be found here - (https://kchohanaza.github.io/Quiz-Game/)

 ## Credits